Turbo: A Power Rangers Movie: Critical response

+Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Joe Leydon of Variety criticized the "high-camp cheesiness" and praised the acting of both Hilary Shepard Turner and Amy Jo Johnson.

 Lawrence Van Gelder of The New York Times has mixed feelings on the film, criticizing the storyline and dialogue and praising the visual effects and production values.

 Rita Kempley of The Washington Post called it "A purgatory of low-budget interplanetary adventure."

 Kevin Thomas of the Los Angeles Times gave a positive review, saying the filmmakers have brought "much panache and sophistication to the making of this fantasy adventure extolling the good old-fashioned virtues of spirit and courage embodied by the Power Rangers" and that "Turbo is a solid follow-up."
 He also praised Turner's acting and the visual effects.

 Accolades

-Blake Foster was nominated for Best Performance in a Feature Film - Leading Young Actor at the 1998 Young Artist Awards.
+Blake Foster was nominated for the Young Artist Award for Best Leading Young Actor in a Feature Film at the 19th Youth in Film Awards in 1998.

+Sequel

+The film was followed by another standalone sequel, Mighty Morphin Power Rangers: Once & Always (2023).